PaloAltoNetworks/aws-elb-autoscaling/README.md

 **Requirements**

 - You can deploy this solution only in regions that support AWS Lambda.
-- Accept the EULA for the [VM-Series firewall Bundle 2] (https://aws.amazon.com/marketplace/pp/B00PJ2V04O)
+- You must accept the EULA for the [VM-Series firewall Bundle 2] (https://aws.amazon.com/marketplace/pp/B00PJ2V04O) prior to launching the template.

 **Support Policy**